percona/pbm-docs/docs/usage/restore.md

 # Restore a backup

-!!! warning
+To restore a backup, use the [`pbm restore`](../reference/pbm-commands.md#pbm-restore) command supplying the backup name from which you intend to restore.
+Percona Backup for MongoDB identifies the type of the backup (physical, logical or [incremental](../features/incremental-backup.md)) and restores the database up to the [restore_to_time](../reference/glossary.md#completion-time) timestamp (available in `pbm list` output starting with version 1.4.0).

+## Considerations

+=== "Logical"

+    1. While the restore is running, prevent clients from accessing the database.
+The data will naturally be incomplete while the restore is in progress, and writes the clients make cause the final restored data to differ from the backed-up data.

+    2. If you enabled [Point-in-time recovery](../features/point-in-time-recovery.md), disable it before running `pbm restore`.
+This is because Point-in-Time Recovery oplog slicing and restore are incompatible operations and cannot be run together.

-    Backups made with Percona Backup for MongoDB prior to v1.5.0 are incompatible for restore with Percona Backup for MongoDB v1.5.0 and later.
+    3. Backups made with Percona Backup for MongoDB prior to v1.5.0 are incompatible for restore with Percona Backup for MongoDB v1.5.0 and later.
 This is because processing of system collections `Users` and `Roles` has changed: in v1.5.0, `Users` and `Roles` are copied to temporary collection during backup and must be present in the backup during restore.
 In earlier versions of Percona Backup for MongoDB, `Users` and `Roles` are copied to a temporary collection during restore.
 Therefore, restoring from these backups with Percona Backup for MongoDB v1.5.0 isn’t possible.

         The recommended approach is to make a fresh backup after upgrading Percona Backup for MongoDB to version 1.5.0.

-To restore a backup, use the [`pbm restore`](../reference/pbm-commands.md#pbm-restore) command supplying the backup name from which you intend to restore.
-Percona Backup for MongoDB identifies the type of the backup (physical, logical or [incremental](../features/incremental-backup.md)) and restores the database up to the [restore_to_time](../reference/glossary.md#completion-time) timestamp (available in `pbm list` output starting with version 1.4.0).

-## Considerations

-=== "Logical"

-    1. Percona Backup for MongoDB is designed to be a full-database restore tool.
-As of version <=1.x, it performs a full all-databases, all collections restore and does not offer an option to restore only a subset of collections in the backup, as MongoDB’s `mongodump` tool does.
-But to avoid surprising `mongodump` users, as of versions 1.x, Percona Backup for MongoDB replicates `mongodump’s` behavior to only drop collections in the backup.
+    4. For versions earlier than 1.x, Percona Backup for MongoDB performs a full all-databases, all collections restore and does not offer an option to restore only a subset of collections in the backup, as MongoDB’s `mongodump` tool does.

+    5. Starting with versions 1.x, Percona Backup for MongoDB replicates `mongodump’s` behavior to only drop collections in the backup.
 It does not drop collections that are created new after the time of the backup and before the restore.
 Run a `db.dropDatabase()` manually in all non-system databases (these are all databases except “local”, “config” and “admin”) before running `pbm restore` if you want to guarantee that the post-restore database only includes collections that are in the backup.

-    2. While the restore is running, prevent clients from accessing the database.
-The data will naturally be incomplete while the restore is in progress, and writes the clients make cause the final restored data to differ from the backed-up data.

-    3. If you enabled [Point-in-time recovery](../features/point-in-time-recovery.md), disable it before running `pbm restore`.
-This is because Point-in-Time Recovery oplog slicing and restore are incompatible operations and cannot be run together.

 === "Physical"